 The well seal is important for protection of the water source.

 Water quality testing

-New and replacement individual wells must be tested for water quality (coliform bacteria, arsenic, and nitrate).
-Applicants are responsible for collecting water samples for analysis by a Washington State Certified Laboratory.
-Some local laboratories are listed on the Service Provider list (PDF).
+New and replacement individual wells must be tested for water quality (Coliform bacteria, arsenic, and nitrate).
+Applicants are responsible for having water samples collected for analysis by a Washington State Certified Laboratory.
+Some local laboratories are listed on the Service Provider list.

-How to apply for a WAVE (Water Availability and Verification Evaluation)
+How to apply for a WAVE (Water Adequacy and Verification Evaluation)

 Well Log Search - a well report that describes the location, ownership, construction details and lithology of a completed well